Woodland leads in the Bahamas as Tiger gets within 2 shots

 Six players were separated by three shots.

 “I just have to focus on going out there and making birdies,” Woods said.
-“And then I have 23 hours on a plan to recover.”
+“And then I have 23 hours on a plane to recover.”

 Woodland makes his Presidents Cup debut next week, and he appears to be in good form.
 He dropped only one shot, gave another way by failing to birdie the par-5 15th, and then finished in style.
 First, he holed a 30-foot putt on the par-3 17th.
 Then, with the wind at his back, he hit wedge to 3 feet for another birdie.